Library Privileges / Rules of Conduct

 HSU faculty and staff retirees may request a Henderson ID at the Dunn Recreation Center; this card may be used as a library card.
 HSU alumni will receive a free community card upon request.

 Community patrons may purchase a Huie Library Community Library Card for a $5.00 fee.
 An application, printed proof of mailing address within Clark or adjoining counties, and an Arkansas drivers license/ID are required.
-Patrons under 16 must also have a parent's signature.
+Patrons under 18 must be accompanied by a parent or guardian when applying for a library card.
 Per Henderson State University policy, children under the age of 16 must be accompanied by a parent or other designated adult to enter the library.
 For more information regarding Community Patrons at Huie Library, please see our Community Patron Policies and Community Computer Use Policy sections.

 Library Rules of Conduct